top of page

 TL;DR

-Yes, your startup shares could qualify for a 0% federal capital gains tax on gains up to $15 million or 10 times your cost basis.
-This benefit falls under the Qualified Small Business Stock (QSBS) rules.
-To qualify, you must own stock (i.e., exercise your stock options) directly from a U.S. C-Corporation with less than $75 million in gross assets at the time of issue, hold it for over five years (for the full exclusion), and the company must operate in an eligible industry like technology or manufacturing.
+Yes, your startup shares could potentially qualify for a 0% federal capital gains tax on gains up to $15 million or 10 times your cost basis.
+This benefit falls under the Qualified Small Business Stock (QSBS) rules (Section 1202).
+To qualify, you must own stock (i.e., exercise your stock options) directly from a U.S. C-Corporation with less than $75 million in gross assets at the time of issue, hold it for over five years (for the full exclusion), and the company must operate in an eligible industry.

-Let's talk about Alex.
+Let's talk about "Alex."
 Alex worked at a startup and exercised 75,000 stock options over the years.
-When the company had a major exit, Alex's stake was worth a cool $2 million.
-It was the moment every startup employee dreams of.
+When the company had a major exit, Alex's stake was worth $2 million.
+It was the moment many startup employees dream of.

 Then reality hit.

-Paying zero capital gains tax on your equity gains isn’t a myth.
+Paying zero capital gains tax on your equity gains is possible, but it is not automatic.

-This post will walk you through how to determine if your shares qualify for this same benefit.
-We will cover the steps needed to secure this powerful tax advantage.
+This post will walk you through how to determine if your shares might qualify for this benefit.
+We will cover the steps needed to pursue this tax advantage.
 You can also explore our webinar on QSBS for a more detailed discussion.

 How Do I Know If My Shares Qualify?

-You must meet a 5-point test.
-Your shares meet the requirements only if the company is a qualified business with assets under a specific cap when you exercise your options/are granted stock.
+You must generally meet a 5-point test.
+Your shares meet the requirements only if the company is a "qualified small business" with assets under a specific cap when you exercise your options or are granted stock.
 You also must hold the actual stock, not just the options, for five years (for the full exclusion).

-The rules are strict, but getting 0% tax rate from the government will require jumping through hoops.
-Missing even one step can mean losing the entire tax benefit.
-This visual breaks down the journey from qualification to tax-free gains.
+The rules are strict.
+Aiming for a 0% tax rate requires careful planning and adherence to regulations.
+Missing a requirement could result in the disqualification of the tax benefit.
+This visual breaks down the journey from qualification to potential tax-free gains.

 Is the Company a "Qualified Business"?